 Jesus is alive and He walks with us every day of our lives.
-If we aren’t in the habit of looking, we can often miss the presence of Jesus and the ways He tries to encounter us.
-Prayer is an important way of encountering Jesus.
+We have to keep our eyes open if we want to see Jesus.
+Prayer is one of the primary ways that disciples encounter the Master.
 Unfortunately, we are often not open to meeting Jesus face to face in prayer.
 We want to “say our prayers” and get on with our day.
 And when we do open up to the possibility of encountering Him, it can be very frustrating that we seem to get little back.
 How can we turn prayer into a conversation?

 One of the best ways to encounter Jesus is through the Word of God.
 There is an ancient prayer form called Lectio Divina (“Divine Reading”) that uses Scripture as a conversation starter to a deeper relationship with Jesus.
 It has four steps, known by their Latin names:

 Lectio (read): Pick a Scripture passage, usually just a few verses.
 Read it through once, then again more slowly, then a third time even more slowly.
 Notice the words, thoughts or ideas that jump out at you.

 Meditatio (think): Turn over what you are reading in your mind.
 How is it speaking to you?
 What thoughts, feelings, or desires are coming up in your heart?
 Don’t worry about the passage means, but rather what it says to you.
 The ancients compare this to a cow chewing it’s cud.

 Oratio (talk): Here your attention shifts to God.
 Talk to Him about what you’ve read and what you are thinking about.
 It’s only a conversation, an encounter, if you open up to the Other.
 Direct your attention to God and relate what is on your heart.